pascalandy/docker-stack-this/traefik-manager/README.md

+## What is this?
+Traefik is a powerful layer 7 reverse-proxy.
+Once running, the proxy will give you access to 8 different webapps.

+I think this is a solid case to understand how to run this reverse-proxy and it’s power.

 ## General consideration
-One of my goal here is to create the quickest demos available around the Docker eco-system.
-To do this we will use the power of **play-with-docker** and **Docker Swarm** and **Docker Stacks**.
+One of my goal here is to create the quickest demo available around the Docker ecosystem.
+To do this we will use the power of **play-with-docker** and **Docker Stacks** on top of nd **Docker Swarm Mode**.

+I hope the community will use this repo as a base project to demo other stuff like CMS, Log, Monitoring, storage, benchmark and other cool applications we love to use in Docker.

 ## See the demo
-I think this is a solid case to understand how to run this reverse-proxy and it’s power.

 https://youtu.be/w3KM8yiC4d8